-Having recruited the talent, retaining it within the business is a key contributor to the delivery of high-quality audits.
+Having recruited the talent, retaining it within the business is a key contributor to the delivery of highquality audits.
 Retention can vary based on external drivers such as market conditions.
 However, there is one factor that is consistent around the globe: employee expectations.

 Achieving a work-life balance is important for EY people.
-People are now far more focused on getting the balance right between their professional and personal lives.
-Forty-three percent of EY auditors now work remotely two or more days per week and have a greater wellbeing experience as a result.
+People are now far more focused on getting the balance right between their professional and personal lives - 43% of EY auditors now work remotely two or more days per week and have a greater wellbeing experience as a result.